Ezharjan/NotePad/README.md

 #### 介绍
 This is a note pad web application for multiple utilization.
 Developed by Alexander Ezharjan.
-Among this repositry, there is some tools for reference.
+Among these codes, there are some tools for reference.